DavidBrayford/Tutorials/PRACE_Charliecloud_HPC_containers/Introduction.md

 4.	oneAPI HPC container
     1. Using LLVM compilers
     2. Using profiling tools
+5. Cuda container

-If time permitting a simple Cuda example for GPUs
+    1. Building and executing a simple Cuda example inside a container